BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Nowadays, when processing texts, we often use text embeddings.
 They are fundamental building blocks of LLMs, but they can also be very useful on their own, and we will need them today.

-The high-level idea is training a neural network to map pieces of texts to vectors.
+The high-level idea is training a neural network to map pieces of text to vectors.
 This gets interesting when you train the network to cluster texts with similar meaning in vector space.

 For example, when working at the word level, words used in similar contexts produce similar vectors.
 You can then perform operations on the vectors directly like the famous `king - man + woman` where the resulting vector comes awfully close to the `queen` vector.
 [You can play yourself with word embeddings online](https://www.doc.ic.ac.uk/~nuric/word2vec_demo.html) if you are curious.

-Modern text-embeddings models apply the same concepts to sentences and entire passages.
+Modern text-embedding models apply the same concepts to sentences and entire passages.

 We won't be reinventing the wheel here either.
 Instead we will use an existing embedding model like the [BGE-M3 model](https://huggingface.co/BAAI/bge-m3).
 It performs well in multilingual contexts, which is exactly what we need.
 Good news, it's small enough to run locally even on CPU only.